loginmycode/LearningNotes/designpatterns/designpatterns.md

         -abstract Factory
         -Builder
         -Prototype

-        -singleton
+  `singleton`:-
-                    *Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+    - Singleton is a creational design pattern that lets you ensure    that a class    has only one instance, while providing a global access point to this instance.

-                     1) Ensure that a class has just a single instance - Single object
+                     1. Ensure that a class has just a single instance - Single object
-                     2) Provide a global access point to that instance - You can access globaly same classes
+                     2. Provide a global access point to that instance - You can access globaly same classes

 Structural patterns:- These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.